Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

 val schema = dbConfig.getDataFrameSchema("SELECT * FROM Users WHERE age > 35")
 ```

-## Schema retrieval from ResultSet
+## Schema reading from ResultSet

-These functions return the schema from a ResultSet provided by the user.
+These functions return the schema from a `ResultSet` provided by the user.

 This can help developers infer the structure of the result set,
 which is quite essential for data transformation and mapping purposes.

 **getSchemaForResultSet(resultSet: ResultSet, dbType: DbType): DataFrameSchema**

-This function reads the schema from a ResultSet object provided by the user.
+This function reads the schema from a `ResultSet` object provided by the user.

 The `dbType: DbType` parameter specifies the type of our database (e.g., PostgreSQL, MySQL, etc.),
 supported by a library.